Mistawes/FTPS4/README.md

 ### General Notes
 **Only for 4.55 Jailbroken PlayStation 4 consoles!**

-The main jkpatch payload utilizes a port of CTurt's payload sdk.
-Change the [Makefile](payload/Makefile) to have `LIBPS4` point to the ps4-payload-sdk directory on your machine.
+The main jkpatch payload utilizes a port of CTurt's payload sdk (xvortex).
+This requires an environment variable `PS4SDK` pointing to your SDK.
+Alternatively, change the [Makefile](payload/Makefile) to have `LIBPS4` point to the ps4-payload-sdk directory on your machine.
 I could have it referenced from the home directory but meh...
 ```makefile
 # change this to point to your ps4-payload-sdk directory
 LIBPS4	:=	/home/John/ps4-payload-sdk/libPS4